FriendsOfSymfony/FOSRestBundle/Resources/doc/5-automatic-route-generation_single-restful-controller.md

 #### Implicit resource name definition

-Its possible to omit the ``User`` part of the method names since optionally FOSRestBundle can determine the resource based on the Controller name.
+Its possible to omit the ``User`` part of the method names when the Controller implements the ``ClassResourceInterface``.
+In this case FOSRestBundle can determine the resource based on the Controller name.
 However for this to work its important to use singular names in the Controller.
 However by omitting the resource name from the methods ``getUserAction`` and ``getUsersAction`` there would be an overlap of method names there is a special convention to call the methods ``getAction`` and ``cgetAction``, where the ``c`` standard for collection.
 So the following would work as well.

 ```
 <?php

+use FOS\RestBundle\Routing\ClassResourceInterface;

-class UserController
+class UserController implements ClassResourceInterface
 {
     ..